 Secondary Market.
 Markets for the purchase and sale of any previously issued financial instrument.

 Securities Industry and Financial Markets Association (SIFMA).
 The bond market trade association representing the largest securities markets in the world.
-In addition to publishing a Master Repurchase Agreement, widely accepted as the industry standard document for Repurchase Agreements, the SIFMA also recommends bond market closures and early closes due to holidays.
+In addition to publishing a Master Repurchase Agreement, widely accepted as the industry standard document for repurchase agreements, the SIFMA also recommends bond market closures and early closes due to holidays.

 Securities Lending.
 An arrangement between and investor and a custody bank that allows the custody bank to “loan” the investors investment holdings, reinvest the proceeds in permitted investments, and shares any profits with the investor.
 Should be governed by a securities lending agreement.
 Can increase the risk of a portfolio in that the investor takes on the default risk on the reinvestment at the discretion of the custodian.